School Visits

 Trench Warfare

-A demonstration of the weapons used in trench warfare during World War One, from the bayonet to machine gun and trench mortar, using inert weapons and projectiles.
+This demonstration of the weapons used in trench warfare shows the change and development from the bayonet to the machine gun.

 Rations and cooking